 The Waste Diversion Education Centre is located in the Organic Waste Processing Facility located at the Waste Resource Innovation Centre, 110 Dunlop Drive (Gate 3), Guelph.

 Tours are available April 1 to October 31.

 Allow for a one and a half (1.5) hour time commitment.
 The tour may run longer or shorter depending on the number of participants and questions asked.

-Tours must be booked a minimum of one (1) week or five (5) business days in advance of your requested date to qualify for consideration.
+Tours must be booked a minimum of five (5) business days in advance of your requested date to qualify for consideration.

 Please indicate your preferred tour date and time on the form below.
 We will do our best to accommodate your preference.
 Once you submit the form, the City of Guelph will contact you by phone or email to confirm your visit.

 The maximum group size is 30 participants.
 The minimum group size is 5 participants.